Lemongrass is a hardy plant

 This is what I have:

-- Kitchen scissosr, sharp knife, or a pruning shears.
+- A kitchen scissor, a sharp knife, or pruning shears.

-- Newspaper optional to wrap your lemongrass leaves.
+- Newspaper is optional to wrap your lemongrass leaves.

 - A box of 1-gallon self-locking bags (optional.)
-Where I live we still can get plastic bags without paying from them from the grocery store.
+Where I live we still can get plastic bags without paying for them from the grocery store.

 - Trash can.
 You can put it in your compost bin.

 Don’t forget your, cap, sunglass, and tanning lotion.
 Just kidding.
 SPF Sunblock, any SPF up to 100+.
 I swear some people have no sense of humor.

 When is the best time to harvest?
 Toward the end of summer in October here, it should be the same time for replanting in the desert southwest Yuma, AZ zone 10 a.
 For spring planting med April should be an excellent time to propagate lemongrass.

 Have a square shovel preferably but, not necessarily, nearby so you can put the shovel into the center of the lemongrass bush firmly step on your shovel until you break to the soil, and lift it away gently away from the other half.
 Repeat that for the other side.
 If you have a little bush and soft soil you can just lift the whole bush up with little trouble with your shovel.

 Lemongrass is pretty hardy.
 They can take some beating.
 I have bags and bags of them from just one bush.
 However, I’m not so lucky this year.
 While the heat came into my garden and without water to cool his touch my lemongrass was scorched.